wballard/starphleet/index.md

 STARPHLEET_DEPLOY_TIME | date string | Starphleet sets this variable in the [Linux container](https://linuxcontainers.org/) environment for your service to let you know the time of the last deployment.
 STARPHLEET_DEPLOY_GITURL | string | Starphleet sets this variable in the [Linux container](https://linuxcontainers.org/) environment to let you know where your running service code came from.
 STARPHLEET_HEADQUARTERS | string | The Git repository URL to your phleet's headquarters.
 Set this on your workstation prior to using Starphleet.
-STARPHLEET_PRIVATE_KEY | string | The path to the private keyfile associated with your git repository, such as `~/.ssh/<private_keyfile>`.
+STARPHLEET_PRIVATE_KEY | string | The path to the private keyfile associated with your Git repository, such as `~/.ssh/<private_keyfile>`.
 Set this on your workstation prior to using Starphleet.
-STARPHLEET_PUBLIC_KEY | string | The path to the public keyfile associated with your git repository, such as `~/.ssh/<public_keyfile>`.
+STARPHLEET_PUBLIC_KEY | string | The path to the public keyfile associated with your Git repository, such as `~/.ssh/<public_keyfile>`.
 Set this on your workstation prior to using Starphleet.
 STARPHLEET_PULSE | number | The number of seconds between autodeploy checks, defaulting to a value of 5.
 Set this in your Starphleet headquarters or in your service Git repository.
 STARPHLEET_REMOTE | &lt;starphleet_git_url&gt; | Allows you to use your own fork of Starphleet itself.
 Set this in the .starphleet file in your Starphleet headquarters repository.
 STARPHLEET_VAGRANT_MEMSIZE | number | The memory size, in megabytes, of the [Vagrant](http://www.vagrantup.com) instance.
 Set this on your workstation prior to using Starphleet.